-Entrance exams are often a deciding factor to enter into the next phase of your life, cracking the best college and your desired course.
+Entrance exams are often a deciding factor in the results of university admissions.
 At the same time, your board exams are equally important as your 12th class marks stay with you for the rest of your life.

 Now, since the two are nearly as crucial, the most common question that arises in a student’s mind is, “How do I effectively manage both boards and entrance exam preparation together?”

 Students often juggle their way between these two and sometimes end up losing focus on both.
-Students preparing for Engineering and Medical examination are particularly affected by this dilemma, not to say that students from other streams have it easy.
-While the art of balancing does vary according to your stream and ultimate goal, there are some common strategies that can prove beneficial to all students.
+The exam preparations for engineering and medicine programs are particularly affected by this dilemma, not to say that students from other streams have it easy.
+While the art of balancing does vary according to your stream and ultimate goal, there are some common strategies that can prove beneficial to all exam preparation journeys.

 So, here are a few pointers to help you make your study more effective and manage both entrance and board exam preparation together.

 Some entrance exams would have some common elements with your academic subjects and you can use this to your advantage.
 Start by first jotting down all the commonalities, i.e. common areas/topics.
 Then you may dedicate at least a few hours a day for the board curriculum and prepare from scratch, and whenever common elements/topics appear, dedicate a few more hours to read them in-depth and practice questions for your entrance exam.
 This will bolster your exam preparation strategy.
 This will not only save time but will help you develop more in-depth knowledge about important common topics.

 Making strategies and finding common elements with the board syllabi is a lot easier for science entrance exams such as the JEE and NEET, but what about the other exams?